How strong are you compared to the general population?

 The squat is often regarded as the king of all exercises, and the best way to demonstrate leg strength.

 It is performed with a barbell on your upper back, and it requires you to squat down to below parallel (your hips are below your knees when looking from the side).

 Having a strong squat allows you to maintain your ability to sit and rise from a seated position, and it strengthens your entire core and lower body musculature.
-Here are a few other reasons why you should squat.

 Check out our How to Squat Correctly and Safely Tutorial to see a full written description of this exercise.

 - Optimal: 255 lbs or 1.5x Bodyweight

 - Advanced: 315 lbs or 1.75x Bodyweight

 - Athlete: >365 lbs or 2x Body weight

 - Good: 135 lbs or 1x Bodyweight